rpeabody43/barrel-bot/README.md

 - `test.py` returns the information in the console, along with video links from Baseball Savant.

 ## Some Notes
- You'll notice that [pybaseball](https://github.com/jldbc/pybaseball), a great library by James LeDoux, is not a dependency but a part of the source code.
-This was done because I had to remove a significant portion of its dependencies (matplotlib, pyarrow), in order to stay within the 250 MB limit.
-In addition, with Lambda having a read-only filesystem, pybaseball's caching functions and multiprocessing model would not work.
+ You'll notice that the source code includes a fork of [pybaseball](https://github.com/jldbc/pybaseball), a great library by James LeDoux.
+I made a fork because I had to remove a significant portion of its dependencies (matplotlib, pyarrow, scipy), in order to stay within the 250 MB limit.
+In addition, with Lambda having a read-only filesystem, pybaseball's caching functions and would not work.

 ## Example